 4. Scratch Scams

-Now, in most cases, the scammer declares you as a winner by offering high-value prize money or gifts.
+Now, in most cases, the scammer declares you a winner by offering high-value prize money or gifts.

 And here is the catch: To claim the prize, you need to deposit some fees or GST.